Prayam-Infosoft/Keyros-Lab/README.md

 ## 🌟 Overview

-Verifio is a powerful, cross-platform desktop application built with modern web technologies.
+Keyros is a powerful, cross-platform desktop application built with modern web technologies.
 It allows developers to easily check and manage software license statuses, ensuring that they remain compliant and organized in their projects.
 The app is compatible with Windows, macOS, and Linux.

 ---